Insider's Peru | Trip Itinerary

 Day 9: Full day excursion with shared guide to the Sacred Valley, including visits to the colorful Pisac Indian Market and the Ollantaytambo Fortress.
 At an elevation of 8,500 feet, the Urubamba Valley, or Sacred Valley of the Incas, is the historic heart of the Inca Empire.
 It was intensively cultivated with terraces increasing its harvest several fold.
 Small villages lined the valley floor, while the stone fortresses of Ollantaytambo and Pisac served the dual purpose of providing protection and serving as religious centers.
 Lunch included at a local restaurant.
 After the tour you’ll be dropped off at your selected hotel in the Valley, where you’ll spend the night.
 (B, L)

-Day 10: You will be transferred by local taxi to the train station at Ollantaytambo, where you will meet the tourist train as it travels from Cusco to Machu Picchu.
-Meet your guide on board.
+Day 10: You will be transferred by local taxi to the train station at Ollantaytambo, where you will meet the Vistadome tourist train as it travels from Cusco to Machu Picchu.
+Meet your guide on arrival to the Machu Picchu station.
 Transfer to ruins + entrance fee + guided tour + lunch are all included.
-Guided visit to the amazing Inca citadel located 113 Km. from Cusco at 2400 meters above sea level.
+Your guide will take you through the amazing Inca citadel located 113 Km. from Cusco at 2400 meters above sea level.
 This architectonic wonder has several stone constructions that leave us breathless because of the impressive design.
 Lunch included at a Sanctuary Lodge Restaurant.
-Your guide will return to Cusco after the tour, and then you’ll have time to continue exploring on your own before taking the bus down to Aguas Calientes.
-Overnight at hotel in Aguas Calientes Be sure to note the time for the last bus down to Aguas Calientes, which is usually around 5:00 PM.
-(B, L)
+Take the shuttle bus back down to Aguas Calientes/Machu Picchu town and check-in to your select hotel.
+Free time to explore the town, or relax at your hotel.
+Dinner tonight is included at all hotels except the "3 star' option (B, L, D)

 Day 12: Day at leisure to enjoy the markets, shops, restaurants and museums of Cusco.
 In the late afternoon you'll be met by our local driver for transfer to the Cusco airport for your flights to Lima.
 Connect to your international departure flights.
 (B)

-**Depending on your intflight schedule and your preferences, we can add additional time in Cusco for you to explore this marvelous city.
+**Depending on your international flight schedule and your preferences, we can add additional time in Cusco for you to explore this marvelous city.

 B=Breakfast; L=Lunch; D=Dinner